Do you have that eerie feeling your WordPress install isn’t sending emails, like new comment notifications, for example?

 There are two ways you can do this, either log into your server using SSH and run the script from the command line or you can create a new .php file in your root directory.
 We’ll do the latter, as most hosts won’t provide access to the command line unless you have a VPS or a dedicated server.

 For example, you can create testing-php-mail.php and in the file add:

 <?php ini_set( 'display_errors', 1); error_reporting( E_ALL ); $from = "firstname.lastname@example.org"; $to = "email@example.com"; $subject = "PHP Mail Test"; $message = "It works!
 You can send email using PHP Mail"; $headers = "From:" . $from; mail($to,$subject,$message, $headers); echo "Test email sent successfully"; ?>

 Save your code.
 To run the script, visit the file in your browser, which would be example.com/testing-php-mail.php if your domain was example.com.
 If any errors are present they’ll show at the top of the page.

 What to do if WordPress emails don’t send?

 If for any reason your WordPress install isn’t sending any emails, the first thing to do is to try and diagnose why.
 We’ve already written an extensive post on diagnosing WordPress sending issues to help you with that.

 If you find that the PHP Mail module is installed, the next step is to contact your web host.
 You can use this sample message to email them:

-I have a WordPress website that won’t send any emails at all, including password reset emails.
+“Hi there, I have a WordPress website that won’t send any emails at all, including password reset emails.